Superannuation in Australia: Types of superannuation funds

 2015 changes to the SIS act has allowed SMSFs to borrow under limited recourse borrowing rules.
-Lenders have developed SMSF loans to enable SMSF's to borrow for residential property, commercial property and industrial property, however funds cannot acquire vacant land or change the asset eg develop, improve or construct using borrowed money.
-There are restrictions placed upon the fund that the trustees of the fund cannot gain a personal advantage from asset acquired by the fund, or purchase from what's known as a 'related party'.
-For example, you would not be able to live in the home that is owned by your SMSF.
+Lenders have developed SMSF loans to enable SMSF's to borrow for residential property, commercial property and industrial property, however funds cannot acquire vacant land or change the asset e.g. develop, improve or construct using borrowed money.
+Trustees are also required to value the assets in their funds on a regular basis to ensure accurate reporting.
+SMSF Property Valuation services are required from independent parties to ensure arms length valuations.
+There are restrictions placed upon the fund that the trustees of the fund cannot gain a personal advantage from asset acquired by the fund, or purchase from what's known as a "related party".
+For example, earners would not be able to live in the home that is owned by their SMSF.
 SMSF loans are generally available up to 80% of the purchase price and attract a high margin to the interest rate in comparison to standard occupier home loans.
 Major Banks have withdrawn from the SMSF loan market and loans are costly versus traditional loans as the loan must be a limited recourse loan product that also uses a bare trust to hold the property until the loan is repaid.